-Valsartan is a popular drug for high blood pressure and heart failure.
+Valsartan is a popular drug for treating high blood pressure and heart failure.
 Some batches of this drug that were made in China are contaminated with chemicals that can cause cancer or liver damage.
 The FDA has announced a recall of hundreds of products containing Valsartan as well as recalls of the related drug Amlopidine.
-Some patients are filing lawsuits.
-In this article, our personal injury attorneys will address:

 - 1. What is Valsartan?

 - 4. Evidence of links to cancer and liver damage